-Name of Controlling Person 3 Date Country of birth Countr y of citizenship equivalent of a Tax File Number in Australia cified (A, B or C) for not providing a TIN.
-1. Country TIN If no TII N, list reason A, B or C 2.
-Country TIN If no TII N, list reason A, B or C 3.
-Country TIN If no TI N, list reason A, B or C If there are more coun If there are more countries, provide details on a separate sheet.
-Section 3 Signa atures I/We acknowledge th at the statements made in th nis form are, to the best of my knowledge and belie f, correct and complete. • n or jurisdictions in which I m , , Office and exchanged with tax authorities e entered into Agreements to exchange identified in the form or causes the information co , - correct or incomplete esidency status of the account holder , and to provide you with a suitably updated SIGNATURE(S) OF SECURITYHOLDERS (TH IIS MUST BE COMPLETEI D BY ALL SECURITY (HOLDERS) Individual: This form is to be signed by securityholder.
-Joint: Where the holding is in r Where the holding is in more than one name, all the if the securityholders must sign.
-Power of Attorney: To sign as Power of Attorney, you must have already lodged it with the registry.
-Alternatively, attach a certified copy if the Power of Attorney with this form.
-Companies: companies: Two Directors, Director & Company Secretary, or Sole Director and Sole Company Secretary can sign. npany Secretary can sign.
-Please indicate the office e held by signing in the appro ppriate space.
-INDIVIDUAL OR SECURITY HOLDER 1 (Sole Director and Sole Company Secretary) INDIVIDUAL OR SECUR (Director) ITY HOLDER 2 INDIVIDUAL OR SECURITY HOLDER 3 (Director/Company secretary) Date Date Date
+Name of Controlli ng Person 3 Date Country o f birth Country y of citizenship A TIN is the number assigned by each country for the purposes of administering tax laws.
+This is the equivalent of a Tax File Number in Australia or a Social Security Number in the US.
+If a TIN is not provided, please list one of the three reasons specified (A, B or C) for not providing a TIN.
+1. Country TIN If no TIN I, list reason A, B or C 2.
+Country TIN If no TIN N, list reason A, B or C 3.
+Country TIN If no TIN N, list reason A, B or C If there are more coun tries, provide details on a sep arate sheet.
+I/We acknowledge th I/We acknowledge th of another jurisdictior Financial Account Info I/We undertake to adv identified in the form at the information contained n or jurisdictions in which I n ormation. vise you within 30 days of ar or causes the information co nay be a tax resident where those ny change in circumstances which ne Australian Tax (jurisdictions have i, correct and complete.
+Office and exchanged with tax authorities entered into Agreements to exchange esidency status of the account holder and to provide you with a suitably updated SIGNATURE(S) OF SECURITYHOLDERS (TH IIS MUST BE COMPLETED BY ALL SECURITY HOLDERS) Individual: This form is to be signed by securityholder.
+Joint: · · nore than one name, all the if the ŕ · · Power of Attorney: · · ney, you must have already lodged rtified copy if the Power of Attorne Ŭ try.
+Companies: • Company Secretary, or Sole Direc • pany Secretary can sign. · e held by signing in the appropriat , , , INDIVIDUAL OR SE (Sole Director and S CURITY HOLDER 1 ole Company Secretary) INDIVIDUAL OR SECURITY (Director) HOLDER 2 INDIVIDUAL OR SECURITY HOLDER 3 (Director/Company secretary) Date , Date Date